Skip to main content

 Consumer eligibility

 Only residential consumers served by a PUCO-regulated utility can participate in government aggregation programs.
 Percentage of Income Payment Program (PIPP Plus) participants are not eligible.
-Consumers who have chosen an alternative supplier are eligible but not automatically included and should contact their local government if interested.
+Consumers who have chosen an alternative supplier are eligible but are not automatically included and should contact their local government if interested.

 The aggregation decision